Degenerate-Ape-Academy/the-daoo/.github/ISSUE_TEMPLATE/vote-4-me-.md

 name: Vote-4-Me!
 about: For candidates to nominate themselves for the upcoming DAOO Student Council elections.
-title: Vote-4-{INSERT YOUR DISRCORD NAME HERE}
+title: Vote-4-{INSERT YOUR DISCORD NAME HERE}
 labels: candidate
 assignees: ''